 - Mistake #6: Not following up with late payment reminders–If your client misses the due date, you need to send timely reminders until the bill is paid.
-One of the features I like in FreshBooks, my invoicing app of choice, is you can set up automatic late payment reminders (up to 3 of them) and choose the increments for them to go out.
+Programs like FreshBooks and HelloBonsai allow you to set up automatic late payment reminders and choose the increments for them to go out.
 Less waiting, faster money in the bank account.

 - Mistake #7: Putting forth an unprofessional image–As writers, we can sometimes overlook the importance of design.
 If you want to be treated like a real business owner, you need to put forth a good, professional image.
 That applies to your invoices too.
 Brand your invoice, choose a color scheme you like, and pick a sleek template.
 This will all help you be taken more seriously as a service provider.